 Dr. Mohammad Jizi

-Mohammad Jizi returns to LAU as assistant professor of accounting, after graduating from the University of Durham with a PhD in Accounting and Finance.
-He also holds an MBA from LAU and a BS in Accounting and Finance from LU.
+Mohammad Jizi is an associate professor of accounting at the Adnan Kassar School of Business.
+He holds a PhD degree in Accounting and Finance from Durham University, an MBA from LAU and a BS in Accounting and Finance from LU.
 In addition to his degrees, he has obtained a certified internal auditor qualification from the Institute of Internal Auditors in the US.

 Jizi’s professional career began as an internal auditor in the banking sector, where he gained extensive experience in developing and executing strategic audit plans.
 He later joined the Advisory and Internal Audit Services at PwC, where he had a leading role in several consultative and business process-reengineering projects in Lebanon and the region.